ArthurZC23/Machine-Learning-A-Probabilistic-Perspective-Solutions/README.md

 I hope this might help anyone who has an interest in the book and Machine Learning as a whole.
 If you have any question, want to debate about the book, or think that some solution may be wrong or could be improved, feel free to send me an e-mail at: arthurzc23@gmail.com.

-## Updates (14/08/2017)
+## Updates (12/12/2017)

-Until this moment, I have solved the exercises in their chronological order of appereance, chapter by chapter.
-Since there are several chapters with different interesting contents, I will start to post exercises of all chapters, without regard to theur chronological order.
+Hey guys.
+I am currently on recovery from a sirgury, so I will not contiunu to update this repo this year.
+I will be back full steam on 2018.
+Nice holydays to everyone.

 ## New decisions